jmau111-org/wireless_security/README.md

 WiFi or "Wireless Fidelity" is a technology used to provide Internet access to multiples devices without physical cables.
 The router is connected to Internet through a wired connection, but the connected devices receive and transmit data through radio waves, which are electromagnetic signals with a specific frequency (e.g., 2.4 GHz vs. 5 GHz).

-Many electronic devices have a WiFi adapter to exchange data with the router using the right protocol ([IEEE](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) standards).
+Many electronic devices have a built-in WiFi adapter to exchange data with the router using the right protocol ([IEEE](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) standards).

 Although, the quality of the connection can be affected by the number of connected devices or the distance to the router.
 Besides, interferences happen frequently.